Spinal constructions for continuous type-space branching processes with interactions: Abstract

 \section{Abstract}

 We consider branching processes describing structured, interacting populations in continuous time.
 Dynamics of each individual's characteristics and branching properties can be influenced by the entire population.
-We propose a spinal construction, and establish a Girsanov-type result.
-By combining this result with the spinal decomposition, we derive a modified continuous-time version of the Kesten-Stigum theorem that incorporates interactions.
-Additionally, we propose an alternative simulation approach for stochastic size-dependent populations using appropriate spine constructions.
+We propose a Girsanov-type result based on a spinal construction, and establish a many-to-one formula.
+By combining this result with the spinal decomposition, we derive a generalized continuous-time version of the Kesten-Stigum theorem that incorporates interactions.
+Additionally, we propose an alternative approach of the spine construction for exact simulations of stochastic size-dependent populations.

 \addtocontents{toc}{ }